MyGet/MyGetDocs/site/Docs/Release-Notes/MyGet-1.8.markdown

 ## Bug Fixes
 * Fixed an issue with copy to clipboard
-* Fixed an issue when pusing packages upstream to authenticated feeds
+* Fixed an issue when pushing packages upstream to authenticated feeds
 * Support page is no longer behind an authentication wall
 * Fixed an issue when build services used @ in the username
 * Various performance improvements